You see a company that’s advertising ridiculously low rates for replacement windows and it’s almost too good to be true.

 When shopping around for replacement window installers in your area, we recommend you ask these following questions:

-- What kind of caulk/silicone do you use?
+- What brand of caulk/silicone do you use on the interior and exterior?

-- Do you install drip caps above all your windows?
+- Do you install drip caps above all your windows or do you just cap to the siding?

-- Do you square and level off the window so it functions properly?
+- How do you square and level off the window so it functions properly?

-- Will you take the old windows away?
+- Will you take the old windows away or leave them behind?

 1. How long does the typical installation take?
-Typically an experienced crew can professionally install ten average sized replacement windows in a day.
+Typically an experienced crew of (2) can professionally install ten average sized replacement windows in a day.

 2. What's included in your service? old windows and other debris should be removed and disposed of, and is it included in your price, or is it going to cost more?